 Types of Doors

-There is an endless range of styles, colors, and types of interior doors to choose from.
+There is an endless range of styles, colours, and types of interior doors to choose from.
 This is why it's important to be practical when it comes to choosing the right doors for your purposes.
 These are the most popular types of doors among homeowners today.

 Sliding doors